mandadapu-group/parallel-swap-mc/README.md

 ---
 **NOTE**

 If hoomd is installed in a system directory (such as via an rpm or deb package), then you can still use plugins.
-This is not applicable if you follow the instructions we just followed in section **Installning HOOMD with JIT**.
+This is not applicable if you follow the instructions we just followed in section **Installing HOOMD with JIT**.
 For completion, we will also provide instructions for this case.

 First, Delete the contents of your build folder.
-Set the environment variable HOOMD_PLUGINS_DIR inyour .bash_profile or .bashrc:
+Set the environment variable HOOMD_PLUGINS_DIR in your .bash_profile or .bashrc:
 ```console
 export HOOMD_PLUGINS_DIR=${HOME}/hoomd_plugins  # as an example
 ```